TheRemote/Legendary-Bedrock-Container/README.md

 <h2>Version Override</h2>
 In some scenarios you may want to run a specific version of the Bedrock server.
 That is now possible by using the "Version" environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e Version=1.18.33.02 -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>
 This is useful if Microsoft hasn't released versions of the client and dedicated server at the same time so you can match whichever version your players can connect with.

+<h2>Disable Box64 (aarch64 only)</h2>
+Box64 speeds up performance on 64-bit ARM platforms by translating some calls that are normally emulated as native system calls (much faster).
+If you are having trouble running the dedicated server with Box64 support you can tell it to use QEMU instead with: <pre>-e UseQEMU=Y</pre>
+For example: <pre>docker run -it -v yourvolumename:/minecraft -e UseQEMU=Y -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>

 <h2>Buy A Coffee / Donate</h2>
 <p>People have expressed some interest in this (you are all saints, thank you, truly)</p>